pongasoft/jamba/README.md

 - use Jamba parameters to easily exchange messages between RT and GUI (both directions) in a thread safe fashion
 - easily create custom views with their creators (so that they appear in the GUI editor)
 - easily use multiple parameters in a custom view (ex: a custom display which displays a gain value (parameter 1) in a color depending on parameter 2)
-- store/read state in a thread safe fashion (includes version)
+- store/read state in a thread safe fashion (includes version to allow easy state upgrade)
 - [Jamba Views](https://jamba.dev/views/)

 Getting Started